Code-Institute-Submissions/crockpot/readme.md

 - Admin functionality
 - Recipe recommendation based on what the user has favourited
 - Allow users to customise their profiles
+- Allow users to add additional ingredients to their shopping list outside of what is on their selected recipes
+- Allow users to directly upload images instead of linking them with a URL
 - Add categories to recipes for extra search functionality
 - Improve specificity of search function (add more filters, make most relevant searches appear first)
 - Make ingredient quantity a function of serving portion (so you could add a recipe to your menu with a specific serving portion in mind)
 - Implement a rating/user comments section for each recipe
 - Functional social media links in the footer (currently they just redirect to the main social media site as Crockpot isn't a real company!)
+- Reminders of log in credentials if user has forgotten them

 ## Technologies used
 ### Languages and frameworks